 exist with the swipe of a pen.

-Two short years later it appeared that the NYPD did not know what to do
+short years later it appeared that the NYPD did not know what to do

 with the added responsibility of policing the transit system.

-The following are changes and statistics after the April
+The following are changes and statistics after the April 2,1995,

-In February of 1997, after a reorganization of the Department
+February of 1997, after a reorganization of the Department the

-In the spring of 1998 the Transportation Bureau
+the spring of 1998 the Transportation Bureau dissolved.

-In July 1999 the Transit Division once again became the Transit Bureau,
+July 1999 the Transit Division once again became the Transit Bureau,

 and as such continues to provide police protection to the nation’s

 largest rapid transit system.
 There are only 12 NYPD Transit Bureau

 (Police) Districts.
 There is only a small detail of NYPD Transit

 Bureau Officers that patrol the trains on the 8PM to 4AM tour.
+An

 hours a day as of April 2, 1995.

-With twenty seven lines, four hundred and sixty nine stations and
+twenty seven lines, four hundred and sixty nine stations and

-numerous trains to cover the Transit Bureau Officers must
+numerous trains to cover the Transit Bureau Officers must be spread